camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ```
 2021-05-03 09:56:15,985 DEBUG: Received request to update SOC: socCurrent=74 socTarget=100
 ```
-The calculated SOC is again 20% above the SOC of the last execution of the SOC script - so a new execution is necessary:
+The calculated SOC is again 20% above the SOC of the last execution of the [automated reading of the SOC](soc/SOC_EN.md) - so a new execution is necessary:
 ```
 2021-05-03 11:47:05,529 DEBUG: SOC retrieval is required: SocValues{batteryCapacity=36000Wh, initial=51%, retrieved=72%, current=92%}
 2021-05-03 11:47:05,532 DEBUG: Executing SoC script: /opt/sae/soc/soc.sh
 2021-05-03 11:47:59,060 DEBUG: SoC: 90.0
 ```
-The calculated SOC was 92%, the value returned by the SOC script was 90%.
+The calculated SOC was 92%, the value returned by [automated reading of the SOC](soc/SOC_EN.md) was 90%.
 The calculation of the actual charge loss gives 14%:
 ```
 2021-05-03 11:47:59,119 DEBUG: charge loss calculation: chargeLoss=14% socCurrent=90% socLastRetrieval=72% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=7416Wh energyReceivedByEv=6480Wh
 ```